styounessi/web-event-stream-pipeline/README.md

 ### Analysis 🔍

 Kibana provides extensive [dashboarding and visualization](https://www.elastic.co/guide/en/kibana/current/dashboard.html) tools for data analysis.
 You can aggregate events to visualize changes over time and gain valuable insights by profiling user behaviors.
 This level of data collection enables the making of informed decisions and to optimize experiences based on what the data shows rather than operating on ambiguity.

-Basically, the goal is to limit being caught off guard by flying blind.
-As well as being able to examine events in near real-time rather than after the fact.

 ## Tools & Technologies 🛠️